Information on Blue Crab Adaptive Management

 Adaptive Management Decision Document

-The MFC adopted Amendment 3 to the Blue Crab FMP in February 2020 to rebuild the blue crab stock.
+The North Carolina Marine Fisheries Commission adopted Amendment 3 to the Blue Crab FMP in February 2020 to rebuild the blue crab stock, and all Amendment 3 management measures have been fully in place since January 2021.
 A summary of all management measures in place through Amendment 3 can be found in the annual FMP Update or in the Amendment 3 flyer.
-Included in the management changes adopted was a revision to the adaptive management framework, as outlined below.
+Included in the Amendment 3 management strategy is an adaptive management framework allowing for re-evaluation and revision of management measures, if needed.

 Northern Regional Advisory Committee